The Disclosure and Barring Service (DBS) checks the criminal records background of people who wish to work with children and vulnerable groups.

 To meet our UK Visa and Immigration obligations, we need to ensure that students have the Right to Study and Right to Work in the UK and are required to obtain evidence of this prior to completing the DBS check.

-We are unable to process your DBS until you have provided your Right to Work ID evidence.
+Please Note: We are unable to process your DBS application until we have confirmed your Right to Work in the UK.
 If you are unable to supply the required documents, please contact the DBS team at dbs@cumbria.ac.uk and the team can discuss what documents you have.

 The ID Evidence you need to provide will be different depending on your nationality.
 Please read the options below to see what ID Evidence you are required to provide: